Why use FarmerBrown.com to get your bid bonds?

 Requirements of the bid bond

 Under the Miller Act all bidders are required to submit bid bonds on a federal project.
 There are many private firms who have decided to follow suit with this act to protect themselves during the bidding process.
-If you want to be a competive contractor it is almost certain that you will need to have bid bonds and know the process, certain states even require them for all projects.
+If you want to be a competitive contractor it is almost certain that you will need to have bid bonds and know the process.
+At FarmerBrown.Com we use are exsentive knowledge to make the bonding process as hassle free as possible.

 If you wish to know more, please call (866) 704-0510 to talk with our Bid Bond expert.